ChristianjTeodoro/ToDoList/README.md

 # ToDoList

-Simple To-Do List to understand swift features and basics
+Simple To-Do List to understand swift features and basics w/ a group member